broxbury/vrad-app/README.md

-# VRAD! - Vacation Rentals Around Denver-
+# VRAD! -Vacation Rentals Around Denver-

 This application was built with `create-react-app`.
 It's a simple vaction rental application that allows users to browse vacation listings by neighborhood in Denver!
 Users can get to know different areas around the city to find their perfect rental!